nicholassinggih/send-email-restful/README.md

 # send-email-restful

-A small application for writing and sending email
+A small RESTful application for writing and sending email